 When engaging contractors, suppliers and consultants, we aim to adhere compliance with the Local Government Regulations 2012, internal policies and procedures to ensure procurement practices are fair and equitable and that sufficient governance is in place to control probity and due diligence when procuring goods and services.

 We encourage businesses and the local industry to participate in any opportunities through their expressions of interests, tender or quotation processes made available.
 The following outlines Council’s procurement and tender opportunities, policies and processes:

 Current and Upcoming Tenders

-Whitsunday Regional Council is launching a new online tender portal from 1st May 2021 called eTenderBox (an Open Windows Software Product). eTenderBox enables any potential contractors, suppliers and consultants to view current tenders, download tender documents and upload submissions within a secure environment.
+Whitsunday Regional Council launched a new online tender portal from 1st May 2021 called eTenderBox (an Open Windows Software Product). eTenderBox enables any potential contractors, suppliers and consultants to view current tenders, download tender documents and upload submissions within a secure environment.
 Once you have set up a free account with eTenderBox, notifications for any of Council’s Expression of Interests and Tenders will be emailed to your registered email address to access the documents for viewing or download and to submit any queries in relation to the documents via a forum or upload your submission.

 Should you have any issues with registering, downloading documents or uploading submissions, please refer to the user manual or contact the eTenderbox Support Team via email@example.com or 1300 73 90 73.

 For those businesses registered to our previous online platform, LGTenderbox, please be aware this site has been decommissioned and you will need to register on eTenderBox to view or apply for any new Tenders.